kevinyswong/kevinyswong.github.io/index.md

 plain sight when in fact the plot is not the point.
 Why must there be a plot?
 A theme?
 A moral?
 Why must we imprison ourselves with this arbitrary, rigid checklist rather than start from first principles?
-If we were satisfied with plot, we can simply read the five-sentence summary at the back of a book and let ourselves be convined that we already all that this novel is about, or if that summary's suspense and mystery, deliberately intended as such to lure buyers and readers, leaves us unsatisfied, why not resort to artificial intelligence and use some information extraction methods from
+If we were satisfied with just plot, we can simply read the five-sentence summary at the back of a book and let ourselves be convinced that we've seen what this novel is about, or if that summary's suspense and mystery, deliberately intended as such to lure buyers and readers, leaves us unsatisfied, why not resort to artificial intelligence and use some information extraction methods from